rossant/rossant.github.io/content/2022-09-30-introduction-shaken-baby-syndrome-controversy.md

 # Overview

-Before presenting some of the most important references on the subject, we'll formulate special precautions that should be taken when investigating the subject, and we'll try to clarify the definitions and the most contentious points.
+Before presenting some of the most important references on the subject, we will indicate the caution required when investigating the subject, and we'll try to clarify the definitions and the most contentious points.

 ## Caution to reader

 It is crucially important to understand that SBS/AHT is not an academic subject like others, for reasons listed here:

-1. SBS/AHT is not just an abstract controversy, disconnected from reality.
-It has major, direct judicial implications in courts all over the world on a daily basis (children removals from their homes, criminal convictions of parents and caregivers).
+1. SBS/AHT is not just an abstract controversy.
+It has major, direct judicial implications in courts all over the world on a daily basis (removal of children from their homes, criminal convictions of parents and caregivers).
 The judicial decisions pronounced on the basis of medical expert opinion on SBS/AHT have immediate consequences for the affected children and their families.

 2. SBS/AHT is related to the delicate topics of child abuse and child protection.
 It specifically involves babies, including severely disabled or deceased infants.
 These concepts naturally elicit strong emotions in most individuals.
 This may sometimes hamper objective thinking in otherwise rationally-minded professionals such as doctors, scientists, judges, and lawyers.